5afe/contract-proxy-kit/README.md

 cpk.address === ownerAccount // this will be true in that case
 ```

-*CPK* will use the Safe's native support for batching transactions, and will not an additional proxy contract account.
+*CPK* will use the Safe's native support for batching transactions, and will not create an additional proxy contract account.

 ### CPK#execTransactions